Skip to Main Content

 Finding University of Birmingham theses

 University of Birmingham theses are indexed and discoverable on FindIt@Bham.
 Carry out a search on FindIt@Bham using your topic, or search for your school or department directly (for best results, use the dropdown menu in the FindIt@Bham search bar to switch the scope of the search from an "Everything" search to a "UoB Research & Publications" search).
-Once you have generated some results, use the "Resource Type" filters in the “Tweak my results” menu on right-hand side of the page and select "Dissertations" (you may need to click "Show more" to get this option).

 Please note the following:

-• Theses may not be removed from the Library;
+• Theses may not be removed from the Library.

-• You must sign the copyright declaration in each thesis used;
+• You must sign the copyright declaration in each thesis used.

 • Occasionally an author may place an embargo on a thesis if any of its content is commercially valuable or confidential.